bacalhau-project/bacalhau/docs/running-node/quick-start.md

 :::caution

-The multiaddress above is just an example - you need to get the multiaddress of the IPFS server you want to connect to.
+The multiaddress above is just an example - you need to get the multiaddress of the server you want to connect to.

 :::

 To install a single IPFS node locally on Ubuntu you can follow the [official instructions](https://docs.ipfs.tech/install/ipfs-desktop/#ubuntu), or follow the steps below.
 We advise to run the same IPFS version as the Bacalhau main network.

-Pick that with the command below:
+Using the command below:

 ```bash
 export IPFS_VERSION=$(wget -q -O - https://raw.githubusercontent.com/filecoin-project/bacalhau/main/ops/terraform/production.tfvars | grep --color=never ipfs_version | awk -F'"' '{print $2}')